arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 11.24.16
+Slow day.

+> imbroglio : noun : a complex dispute or argument.
+Or, an intriciate or complicated situation (as in a drama or novel).

 ### 11.23.16
 BIC pens are called BIC because the company was founded (in 1945) by a guy